rudeyak/texts/fido4u.md

-🔐**Your 2025 resolution for cybersecurity**
+## 🔐Your 2025 resolution for cybersecurity

+The single best thing you can do to protect yourself and the firm from cyber attacks in 2025 is strengthen your online account security.
 Executives are prime targets for cyberattacks.
-Sophisticated attackers prize access to _any_ of your accounts, business _or_ personal.
-The single best thing you can do to protect yourself and the firm is strengthen your online account security.
+Sophisticated cyber criminals covet access to _any_ of your accounts, business _or_ personal.

 **Why it matters:** Traditional MFA methods (e.g. those 6-digit codes received via text or email, or typed in from an app) are vulnerable to phishing and SIM-swapping attacks.
 FIDO2, a cutting-edge authentication standard, provides unparalleled protection by eliminating passwords and integrating strong device-based security.
 FIDO2-enabled MFA secures your accounts using cryptographic keys stored on hardware devices or built into smartphones.
 Even if a hacker obtains your password, FIDO2 blocks access without your physical device.